Can Diabetics Chow Down on Ice Cream Now 'n' Then?

 American Diabetes Association (ADA): These folks are the real deal when it comes to health research, education, and advocacy.
 They’re rustlin’ up lifesaving info, fightin’ the good fight, and workin’ toward a cure.
 You can find ’em at diabetes.org.

-National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK): Now, these folks are part of the big ol’ NIH family.
-They’re all about researching common conditions like digestive issues, kidney troubles, and more.
-Head over to niddk.nih.gov to dig into their wealth of knowledge.
+National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK): These folks are part of a big ol’ NIH family.
+They focus on research for common conditions like digestive issues, kidney troubles, and more.
+Check out niddk.nih.gov to explore a treasure trove of information.